QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/index.md

 To push to the remote server your commits, use `git push`.

-👉 All commands with their arguments are [explained here](../commands/index.md#basic-git-commands).
+👉 All commands and their arguments are [explained here](../commands/index.md#basic-git-commands).
 </div></div>

 <hr class="sep-both">